Chapter Two

 “It’s nothing, really,” she said, her heart pounding.
 If he found it—if he took it—that would be it.
 No more phone, no more Anika.
 She’d be alone.
 Again.

 “Do not make me ask again.”
 His voice had gone lower, his thick, dark orange eyebrows pressing together.
-“What are you hiding from me?”
+“What are you hiding?”

 Fable felt her heart plummet into her stomach.
 She didn’t move.